-This means that a same-sex couple will be treated the same as an opposite-sex couple when applying for lawful permanent residency (a green card) for a non-American spouse.
-Learn more about same-sex marriage and immigration below.
+Same-sex couples are treated the same as heterosexual couples when applying for lawful permanent residency (a green card) for a foreign spouse under U.S. immigration laws.

 Proving an Existing Marriage

 Were you married within or outside of the U.S. or U.S. territories?
-If you were married outside the U.S., there are two issues of potential concern to USCIS regarding the legality of your marriage.
+There are two potential issues that might concern U.S. Citizenship and Immigration Services (USCIS) if you were married outside of the U.S.:

 Lawful Forms of Marriage

-Because same-sex marriage is not legal in every country, a situation could arise in which a couple was "married by local custom" in the foreign-born spouse's home country but could not be married under the civil laws of that country.
-Because this form of marriage is not accepted by USCIS, the couple will need to legally "remarry."
+Because this form of marriage is not accepted by USCIS, the couple will need to legally remarry.
 The U.S. citizen partner can request a K-1 visa, a nonimmigrant visa for a fiancé.

-The phrase "green card marriage" has a connotation of marrying only in order to get a green card for permanent residency.
+The phrase "green card marriage" or "marriage-based green card" has a negative connotation of marrying only to get a green card.
 Any marriage that forms the basis for a spouse's immigration application must be a bona fide marriage.

-USCIS should not treat a same-sex married couple any differently than an opposite-sex couple.
+USCIS does not treat same-sex relationships any differently than spouses in opposite-sex marriages.
 If you are concerned about proving the validity of your marriage, or if you believe you have been discriminated against by a USCIS officer, get help from an experienced immigration attorney in your area.

 Petitioning for Lawful Permanent Residency for Your Same-Sex Spouse

-If you are a U.S. citizen or a lawful permanent resident married to a foreign national, you can sponsor your same-sex spouse for a family-based immigrant visa.
-Your petition for your spouse, and your spouse's admissibility as an immigrant, is determined according to applicable immigration law and will be handled identically to that of an opposite-sex couple.
-You will file a Form I-130 (Petition for Alien Relative) and any required accompanying material.
+Your petition for your spouse and your spouse's admissibility as an immigrant is determined according to immigration laws of the U.S. government.
+You must file Form I-130 (Petition for Alien Relative) and any required accompanying material.

 Naturalization and Length of Residency for a Spouse in a Same-Sex Marriage

-After being admitted to the U.S. as a lawful permanent resident, an immigrant is generally required to live in the United States for five years before they formally become a U.S. citizen (naturalization).
-If you have been living in a same-sex marriage with a U.S. citizen spouse, that naturalization period is reduced to three years.
+After being admitted to the U.S. as a lawful permanent resident, an immigrant green card holder is generally required to live within the U.S. for five years before formally becoming a U.S. citizen.
+This adjustment of status process is called "naturalization."

 Get Legal Help With Your Same-Sex Partner's Green Card